 With only two potential disadvantages, the Sawtooth Mid is still a highly recommended boot and will likely work very well for you, so long as you consider its intended purpose and allow yourself to get accustomed to unusual but useful sole design.

-For a mid-rise backpacking boot designed for light to moderate all-season hiking you really can’t beat the Oboz Sawtooth Mid.
-Though it has two potential drawbacks, there really isn’t anything seriously wrong with these boots.
+For a mid-rise backpacking boot designed for light to moderate all-season hiking you really can’t beat the Men's Sawtooth Mid BDry Hiking Shoes - 11 REG - UMBER Though it has two potential drawbacks, there really isn’t anything seriously wrong with these boots.
 The Sawtooth Mid waterproof hiking boots are an ideal alternative to hiking shoes when you want more protection but don’t want the weight and heft of full-size boots.

 The Sawtooth Mids really do check out as being durable and waterproof as well.
 Overall the Sawtooth Mid is a solid 4.5/5 star rated mid-height hiking boot, ideal for a variety of conditions and hiker experience levels.